MayInstitute/MayInstitute2017/Program3_Intro stat in R/02-rstats.md

 replicates per condition.
 We then store all the computed statistics into a single summary data frame for easy access.

-We can use the `aggregate` function to compute summary statistics
+We can use the `aggregate` function to compute summary statistics. `aggregate` splits the data into subsets, computes summary statistics for each, and returns the result in a convenient form.

 ```r